fingerprintjs/fingerprintjs/readme.md

 import FingerprintJS from '@fingerprintjs/fingerprintjs';

 (async () => {
-  // We recommend to call `load` at application startup. const fpPromise = FingerprintJS.load();
+  // Initialize an agent at application startup. const fpPromise = FingerprintJS.load();

-  // Get a visitor identifier when you need it. const fp = await fpPromise const result = await fp.get();
+  // Get the visitor identifier when you need it. const fp = await fpPromise const result = await fp.get();